-A 2018 study by Northwestern Mutual revealed some sobering statistics on consumer debt in America.
-It found that the average American has $38,000 in debt, and that figure doesn’t even include mortgage debt.
-More shockingly, the study found that about 2 out of 10 Americans spend at least 50% of their income on debt repayment.
+A 2019 study by Northwestern Mutual revealed some sobering statistics on consumer debt in America.
+It found that the average American adult has nearly $30,000 in debt, and that figure doesn’t even include mortgage debt.
+More shockingly, the study found that Americans spend over one-third of their income on debt repayment, on average.

-Many stories about this study blame American consumers for failing to live within their means.
+News stories about studies like this often blame American consumers for failing to live within their means.
 However, two federal legislators, Senator Bernie Sanders and Representative Alexandria Ocasio-Cortez, point the finger at a different culprit: big banks and other financial institutions.
 In a white paper published on Medium, they argue that lenders are keeping Americans trapped in debt by gouging them with “sky-high fees and usurious interest rates.”

-To tackle this problem, Sanders and Ocasio-Cortez have introduced the Loan Shark Prevention Act.
+To tackle this problem, Sanders and Ocasio-Cortez introduced the Loan Shark Prevention Act in 2019.
 It would limit the amount of interest lenders can charge on any type of loan, anywhere in the nation, to 15%.

 The lawmakers claim this legislation will protect American consumers by forcing lenders to charge reasonable rates.
 But their critics say it will have the opposite effect.
 By making it unprofitable for lenders to give loans to low-income Americans, critics argue, it will open up a new market for real loan sharks — illegal lenders who charge sky-high rates and use violence, or the threat of violence, to make sure they collect.